 C helps your body absorb more iron.

-The symptoms of anemia vary according to the type of anemia, the underlying cause, and any underlying health problems, such as hemorrhaging, ulcers, menstrual problems, or cancer.
+The symptoms of anemia vary according to the type of anemia, the underlying cause, the severity and any underlying health problems, such as hemorrhaging, ulcers, menstrual problems, or cancer.
 Specific symptoms of those problems may be noticed first.

 The body also has a remarkable ability to compensate for early anemia.
 If your anemia is mild or has developed over a long period of time, you may not notice any symptoms.